Long Term Care Civil Money Penalty (CMP) Analytic Tool

 Reference: 42 CFR 488.438(f)(1).

-If a facility has a had any deficiencies cited at a S/S of "G" or above on any survey (standard, complaint, or revisit) conducted in the past 3 calendar years, add an amount indicated below based on the S/S pattern/trend of a facility's noncompliance history.
+If a facility has had any deficiencies cited at a S/S of "G" or above on any survey (standard, complaint, or revisit) conducted in the past three (3) calendar years, add an amount indicated below based on the S/S pattern/trend of a facility's noncompliance history.

 Select the amount to add to the Calculated CMP Amount.